trustpilot/documentation-bruno-collection/README.md

 - It's associated with your domain name(s):
   - One main domain name (primary name)
 - Each business unit has a unique identifier (Business Unit ID or BUID)
-- A business user can have access to one or multiple business units
+- A business user can have access to one or multiple business units.
+If you have multiple domains, each will have its own Business Unit ID
+- The Business Unit ID is required for:
+  - Getting reviews
+  - Creating invitations
+  - Managing product reviews
+  - And many other API endpoints

 #### How to Find Your Business Unit ID:
 Use the Find Business Unit endpoint: